HappyStinson/elevate-with-nordling/content/blog/happier-trifecta-2024.md

 ---
+title: My '24 for 24' Goals for 2024 Inspired by Gretchen Rubin
+description: "Explore my '24 for 24' list of goals for 2024, focusing on personal development and creativity."
+date: 2024-01-01
+tags:
+  - Personal Development
+  - Happier Trifecta
+  - Nordling.xyz
-layout: layouts/base.njk
+layout: layouts/post-happier-trifecta.njk
-eleventyNavigation:
-  key: 24 for 24
-  order: 2
 ---
-# 24 for 24

 ## Introduction

-I got the idea of writing a "24 for 24" list from [Gretchen Rubin](https://gretchenrubin.com/podcast/463-revealed-our-24-for-24-lists-of-24-big-and-small-things-we-want-to-accomplish-in-2024/) as part of the [Happier Trifecta](https://gretchenrubin.com/getting-started-the-24-for-2024-trifecta/).
+I got the idea of writing a '24 for 24' list from [Gretchen Rubin](https://gretchenrubin.com/podcast/463-revealed-our-24-for-24-lists-of-24-big-and-small-things-we-want-to-accomplish-in-2024/ "Listen to Gretchen Rubin discuss her 24 for 2024 list on episode 463 of the Happier Podcast") as part of the [Happier Trifecta](https://gretchenrubin.com/getting-started-the-24-for-2024-trifecta/ "Explore resources for starting your 24 for 2024 journey with the Happier Trifecta").

 This year's trifecta is:
 - Write a list of 24 things, big or small, you'd like to get done this year.